sbnb-irb/chemical-checker/README.md

         rm cc.simg
         sudo singularity build cc.simg sandbox

-4. In case you make use of the HPC utility, remember to copy your newly generated image to a directory accessible by the queueing system and edit the config file (section PATH.SINGULARITY_IMAGE) accordingly e.g.:
+4. In case you make use of the HPC utility, remember to copy your newly generated image to a directory accessible by the queuing system and edit the config file (section PATH.SINGULARITY_IMAGE) accordingly e.g.:

         cp cc.simg /aloy/scratch/<yout_user>/cc.simg